 1945 – a contained narrative of life immediately following the war.

-The blocking felt quite stilted at times.
+The blocking felt stilted at times.
 My guess is that this was due to budgetary limitations and a need for long, quiet scenes to play out in singular takes.
-(Or maybe I’m wrong, and this was just a choice.)
-A substitute to over-heightened character intrigue was often ‘sit down’ then ‘stand up’ then ‘take a glass of water’ and ‘consider turning off the radio.’
-I think had the film spent more time in Close Up and less in long-running Mid to Wide Shots, it would have created a stronger affect.
-I should have liked to envision this film with a richer interplay of character, the minimalist approach to the stories telling was well executed - just not my style.
-They found a tone, stuck to it and told their story effectively with it.
+Or maybe I’m wrong, and this was just a choice.
+A substitute for heightened character intrigue was often sit down, then stand up, then take a glass of water, then consider turning off the radio.
+Had the film spent more time in close-up and less in long-running mid to wide shots, I think it would have had a stronger effect.

-I did find a dissonance between the score and the picture however.
-I’ll admit my ignorance and say nothing rang a bell as a clear influence for the films score, but it did seem tied to thematics and not the scenes themselves.
-A subtle reflection of the simmering guilt beneath the towns innocent veneer.
+I did find a dissonance between the score and the picture.
+I’ll admit my ignorance here—nothing in the score rang a bell as a clear influence.
+It seemed tied more to theme than to the scenes themselves.
+A subtle reflection of the simmering guilt beneath the town’s innocent veneer.

 ‘Europa Europa’ - 1990 - Dir.
 Agnieszka Holland

 The visual metaphor sequences were quite startling, if not a touch overdrawn.
 They created a fascinating dialogue between the competing ideologies of the Fascist Reich and the Communist USSR.
-It revealed the innate flaws of their respective ideologies in their cult like upholding of Hitler and Stalin respectively.
-A particular sequence of note had Hitler and Stalin embrace one another, dancing an elegant ballet in a communist orphanage, candy falling from the sky towards children, quick to embrace it.
+It revealed the innate flaws of their respective ideologies in their cult-like upholding of Hitler and Stalin.
+A particular sequence of note had Hitler and Stalin embrace one another, dancing an elegant ballet in a communist orphanage, candy falling from the sky toward children quick to embrace it.

 Having said all that, I adore this film.
 Europa Europa, a wonderful study on humanity and adolescence during WW2.